 What’s happening at Pop

 With Brixton already established as a go to place in London, Pop Brixton is set to build on this success and create a new destination in the heart of Brixton.
-There is plenty to choose from, including the renowned Zoe’s Ghana Kitchen taking up her first permanent residency offering authentic Ghanaian dishes, through to Miss P’s BBQ bringing their juicy beef ribs and Baba G’s serving up an Indian and British food fusion.
+There is plenty to choose from, including the renowned Zoe’s Ghana Kitchen taking up her first permanent residency offering authentic Ghanaian dishes, through to Duck Duck Goose bringing their Hong Kong inspired affordable dishes and Baba G’s serving up an Indian and British food fusion.
 As well as the mouth-watering food and drink vendors, Pop Brixton boasts a diverse selection of independent retail outlets.
-From vintage clothing sellers Make Do & Mend through to Japanese tea house, Kyocha, Pop provides a unique shopping hub full of hidden gems.
+From vintage clothing sellers Make Do & Mend through to Japanese knife shop, Kataba, Pop provides a unique shopping hub full of hidden gems.
 Office and workspace is home to local businesses with the Impact Hub Brixton providing affordable co-working space for start-ups, allowing enterprise and innovation to flourish.
-All ten affordable units are now full and you can read about each of the 13 tenants here .
+There are ten affordable units that are often updated as start ups move to other units or larger premises, you can see what’s available here.

 Pop Brixton is a place that has came to life through the talents of many local people.
-Tenants have committed an community giveback scheme, which will involve skill sharing with other tenants and the local community, including through a purpose built training space.
-The scheme will be run by Brixton Pound and Pop together and you can read more about the scheme here.
+Tenants have committed to a community investment scheme, which will involve skill sharing with other tenants and the local community, including through a purpose built training space.
+The scheme will be run by the Brixton Pound and Pop together and you can read more about the scheme here.

 Other initiatives include Pop Farm – a garden and greenhouse area planted by the local community – through to local artist exhibitions, workshops and an event space, Pop Box, with local and community rates.
 The 200 capacity venue runs and hosts a wide range of events, gigs, screenings and local events curated by local people.
-To book the space click Pop Brixton .
+To book the space click here.